PmagPy/PmagPy/CONTRIBUTING.md

   - a utility for building up MagIC contributions -- new\_builder.py
   - modules for interfacing with the data models (controlled\_vocabularies2.py, controlled\_vocabularies3.py, and data\_model3.py), as well as a full backup of the 2.5 and 3.0. data model (in the `data_model` subdirectory).

-To see a notebook with examples of how to use pmag.py and ipmag.py, check out [this notebook](https://github.com/PmagPy/2016_Tauxe-et-al_PmagPy_Notebooks/blob/master/Example_PmagPy_Notebook.ipynb)
+To see a notebook with examples of how to use pmag.py and ipmag.py, see the [Example PmagPy Notebook](https://github.com/PmagPy/2016_Tauxe-et-al_PmagPy_Notebooks/blob/master/Example_PmagPy_Notebook.ipynb)

 To actually _run_ that notebook: